John Petercuskie

-John Stephen Petercuskie (January 31, 1925 – April 20, 2018) was a former American football coach.
+John Stephen Petercuskie (January 31, 1925 – April 20, 2018) was an American former football coach.

 Military service

 After graduating high school in the summer of 1942, he enlisted in the United States Marine Corps.
 He was trained as a radar operator on the SCR-270 and attained the rank of Sergeant.
 As a member of Air Warning Squadron 8, he took part in the Battle of Okinawa in 1945.